 - Do you keep a record of when it was last checked?

 Review & Renew Consents

-The two most common reasons where consent is required are:
+The most common reasons where consent is required are:

-- Sharing contact details in a directory (or other document) where there inforamiton will be shared with third parties (eg where the directory is available to read in church foyers)
+- Sharing contact details in a directory (or other document) where there information will be shared with third parties (eg where the directory is available to read in church foyers)

-- Publicising details about members and church activities including personal information publicly on church websites or social media pages.
+- Publicising details about members or church activities including personal information on church websites, social media pages or in a newsletter

 Check 6 – Records

 Review the "Processor Record" of the Local Church, Circuit or District